-Legal aid is free for families of the Shaheed, victims of gunshot wounds and witnesses present at the masjidain who are approved interested parties.
+Legal aid is free for families of the deceased, victims of gunshot wounds, and witnesses present at the masjidain who are approved interested parties.
 Other approved interested parties who are individuals can also apply for legal aid, but may need to pay some of the legal aid back.
 This will depend on your financial circumstances.
 More information on interested party status is available on the interested parties webpage.

 As legal aid funding was not available for the early stages of a coronial process, the Ministry of Justice funded a small number of lawyers to provide free legal advice and support.
 This was in recognition of the unique circumstances of this case.
 These lawyers can still represent you under legal aid.

 Finding a lawyer to represent you